save taxes

 If you understand what interest you get and what you pay and how much it is, you will quickly understand whether paying tax in advance is worthwhile for you.
 You can also find the breakdown in table form below.

-- Default interest is the interest you pay to the tax authorities if you do not pay taxes on time.
-Taxes are due when the invoice is sent.
+• Default interest is the interest you pay to the tax authorities if you do not pay taxes on time.
+Taxes become due when the invoice is sent.
 If you do not pay taxes owed despite a reminder, you will be prosecuted.
 You can deduct the default interest from your tax return as a deduction for interest payments.

-Incidentally, federal tax is due on 31.03. of the following year. of the following year, which applies throughout Switzerland.
+Incidentally, federal tax is due on March 31 of the following year, which applies throughout Switzerland.
 In the case of cantonal and municipal taxes, each canton sets its own payment dates, deadlines and interest rates.
-In the reference procedure for direct taxes, the Association of Swiss Tax Authorities has compiled, among other things, how federal and cantonal taxes are levied, invoiced or reimbursed.
+What they have in common is that no withholding tax is withheld on interest income.
+In the reference procedure for direct taxes, the Association of Swiss Tax Authorities has compiled, among other things, how taxes are levied, invoiced or reimbursed by the Confederation or canton.

 Paying taxes in advance therefore works very differently in the various cantons.
 This reflects the federal system.
 The prepayment interest rate differs quite significantly and changes annually.

-What interest on advance payments is there?
-What interest on arrears do I have to pay?
+What is the 2025 prepayment interest rate?
+What interest on arrears 2025 do I have to pay?

-For some populous cantons, you will find the 2023 / 2024 prepayment interest rate and default interest rate in the table below.
-With the turnaround in interest rates, some cantons have fortunately increased their interest rates for advance payments again.
+For some populous cantons, you will find the 2024 / 2025 prepayment interest rate and default interest rate in the following table.
+With the turnaround in interest rates, some cantons have fortunately increased their interest rates for advance payments and some have already lowered them again.

 When is the tax payment due?